Follows on from my article about smooth-lining a fireplace

 Remove your stove from it’s packaging and assemble it according to its user manual.
 Most stoves have a rear exit flue hole and a top exit flue hole.
 Choose which one you are using and fit the stove’s blanking plate to the other with the parts provided (you will usually seal this with supplied rope or webbing or use fire cement).
 Fit your stove collar (again you will usually seal this with supplied rope or webbing or use fire cement).

-You may have to bolt on the stove legs (if you have adjustable legs make sure they are loosened ready to go – they are sometimes bolts in threads and more difficult to sort out when the stove is in the recess).
+You may have to bolt on the stove legs (if you have adjustable legs make sure the adjusters are loosened ready to go – they are sometimes bolts in threads and more difficult to sort out when the stove is in the recess).

 Position your stove on the hearth and plan your steel vitreous flue configuration.
 This may just be one piece of pipe or it may be more complicated.

-You can cut steel vitreous flue pipe if required (I always have to as I only keep metre lengths in stock).
+You can cut steel vitreous flue pipe if required.
 I use an angle grinder with a very thin metal cutting blade of approx. 1-1.5mm thickness.
 Make sure you wear long sleeves, eye protection, dust mask and gloves.
 Please take this very seriously as the thin blades can shatter.

 I have always refused to cut gloss stove pipe (expensive and may chip).

-NOTE: Make sure your long nose adaptor does not slide into an elbow too far and block off half the diameter of the elbiow (slide it into the elbow as a test before you fit to see what I mean).
-Also make sure your adaptor, if a long nose, does not slide in and seal your soot door – or in a year’s time you’ll get a phone call from an angry sooty fella with a brush.
+NOTE: Make sure your long nose adaptor does not slide into an elbow too far and block off half the diameter of the elbow (slide it into the elbow as a test before you fit to see what I mean).
+Also make sure your adaptor, if a long nose, does not slide in and seal any soot door if you have one – or in a year’s time you’ll get a phone call from an angry sooty fella with a brush.

 Your closure plate will be made from the same material: Hardiebacker 12mm concrete board.
 You will use the same sealing plate.
 The main difference here is that you will not be able to slide your closure plate in on three nice “side/back boards” and so you must find a way of fixing the closure plate in place.